Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Experiments

 \subsection{Ablation Study}

 We further provide ablation studies on our decoupled framework to demonstrate the benefits of each individual component.
-As shown in Table~\ref{table:psnr_nframes_ablation} and Figure~\ref{fig:future_prediction_frames_th25_ablation}, both of our methods outperform the HyFluid baseline, with the combined approach achieving the best performance.
-For more ablation studies, please read our supplement.
+As shown in Table~\ref{table:psnr_nframes_ablation} and Figure~\ref{fig:future_prediction_frames_th25_ablation}, both our methods outperform the HyFluid baseline, with the combined approach achieving the best performance.
+For more ablation studies and comparison with other SciML foundation models, please read Section~\ref{sec:more_results} in the supplementary material.